 has a greater level of involvement in the teaching of children with special educational needs than is the normal requirement of teachers throughout the school or unit within the school or, in the case of an unattached teacher, the unit or service.

-Unlike TLR payments, there is no minimum difference between the value of SEN allowances awarded by the same employer.
 Employers should be able to justify why different values have been awarded.

 When setting the level of the allowance the employer must take into account the following factors:

 whether any mandatory qualifications are required for the post

 the qualifications or expertise of the teacher relevant to the post

 Schools will need to keep the value and number of SEN allowances under review.
 If, after the initial review, a teachers loses or suffers a reduction in the value of their SEN allowance then safeguarding will apply.

 SENCOs may be eligible for a SEN allowance if they meet the criteria.
 They may also be eligible for a TLR payment if they also meet the TLR criteria.